Student Awards & Scholarships

 Applicants for the Westmoreland/Flint Scholarship must be full-time students in good academic standing, have completed 60 credits of course work before the spring semester of their junior year, be returning next year, have a 3.3 GPA or better in their respective major, be majoring or minoring in Communication, identify interest in fields related to marketing, and be able to identify financial need.

 **Note: Depending on fund availability and the applicant pool.
 The Communication Department may choose to not provide an award on a given year.

-If you wish to graduate with Department Honors in Communication you must be a Communication Major at UMD with a minimum 3.30 GPA in all Communication courses and a 3.30 GPA overall.
+If you wish to graduate with department honors in Communication you must be a Communication or Journalism Major at UMD with a minimum 3.30 GPA in all major courses and a 3.30 GPA overall.

-Please contact the department chair or your academic advisor for more information.
+Please contact the department chair or your academic adviser for more information.